agile-lab-dev/witboost-argocd-tech-adapter/docs/HLD.md

 of a complex infrastructure by coordinating several TAs in a single workflow.
 The TA receives the _Data Product Descriptor_ as input with all the components (because it might need more context) plus the id of the component to provision, named _componentIdToProvision_

-To enable the above orchestration a TA exposes an API made up of five main operations:
+To enable the above orchestration, a TA exposes an API made up of five main operations:
 - validate: checks if the provided component descriptor is valid and reports any errors
 - provision: allocates resources based on the previously validated descriptor; clients either receive an immediate response (synchronous) or a token to monitor the provisioning process (asynchronous)
 - status: for asynchronous provisioning, provides the current status of a provisioning request using the provided token
 - unprovision: destroys the resources previously allocated.
-- updateacl: grants access to a specific component/resource to a list of users/groups
+- updateACL: grants access to a specific component/resource to a list of users/groups

 ### ArgoCD Tech Adapter